axelerant/engg-handbook/content/docs/how-we-work/baseline/_index.md

 ## Local Development with DDEV

 [DDEV](https://ddev.readthedocs.io/en/stable/) is our tool of choice for setting up local development environments across projects.
-You need Docker to run it and you can [provide the Docker engine](https://ddev.readthedocs.io/en/stable/users/install/docker-installation/) using the official Docker Desktop, Colima, or Orbstack.
+You need Docker to run it and you can [provide the Docker engine](https://ddev.readthedocs.io/en/stable/users/install/docker-installation/) using the official Docker Desktop, Lima, or Orbstack.
 Follow the [installation instructions](https://ddev.readthedocs.io/en/stable/users/install/ddev-installation/) to set up DDEV on your machine.

 It is very likely that the project you're working on already has DDEV configured.
 In such cases, you simply have to clone the project and run `ddev start` in the project directory.
 Follow [these instructions](https://ddev.readthedocs.io/en/stable/users/project/) if the project does not have DDEV configured.